superbigco/craft-vipps/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.1.0 and Craft Commerce 2.0 or later.

 ## Installation